Ajaj4444/staticwebhostingonAzure/Azure_Static_Web_Hosting_Lab.md

 ## 4. In-Place Content Modification (Optional)
 - Demonstrated how to modify the **HTML file** directly after it was uploaded.
-- Re-uploaded the updated file to observe live changes on the hosted site.
+- Save the modified file to observe live changes on the hosted site.

 ## 5. Cost Management and Decommissioning
 - Reviewed cost implications of hosting a static site on Azure.